SuperKogito/spafe/README.md

 It also provides various filterbank modules (Mel, Bark and Gammatone filterbanks) and other spectral statistics.

 # Contributions, feedback and suggestions are welcome
+Contributions are encouraged as the library and any help is appreciated.